open-spaced-repetition/srs-benchmark/README.md

 ### Superiority

 The metrics presented above can be difficult to interpret.
 In order to make it easier to understand how algorithms perform relative to each other, the image below shows the percentage of users for whom algorithm A (row) has a lower RMSE than algorithm B (column).
 For example, GRU-P-short has a 94.5% superiority over the Transformer, meaning that for 94.5% of all collections in this benchmark, GRU-P-short can estimate the probability of recall more accurately than the Transformer.
+This is based on 19,990 collections.

 ![Superiority, 19990](./plots/Superiority,%2019990.png)